The Fifteenth Judicial Circuit invites qualified individuals to apply for vendor status as an Electronic Transcriber.

 - Copy of Professional Certification – AAERT – or IARPT

-Vendor packages can be submitted via USPS to the address above, Fax: 561-656-7662; or email email@example.com.
+Vendor packages can be submitted via USPS to the address above, or email CAD-Recruiting@pbcgov.org.
 Vendor packages will continue to be received until the position is filled.
 Incomplete vendor packages will not be accepted.
 Submission of a vendor package does not guarantee the potential vendor an interview.
 Continued employment for the selected contractor will be contingent upon successful completion of a typing test and background check.

 If you are a person with a disability who needs any accommodation in order to participate in the interviewing process once selected, you are entitled, at no cost to you, to the provision of certain assistance.
 Please contact the Americans with Disabilities Act Coordinator, Palm Beach County Courthouse, 205 North Dixie Highway West Palm Beach, Florida 33401; telephone number (561) 355-4380 at least 7 days before your scheduled either in-person or telephonic interview; if you are hearing or voice impaired, call “711.”